pickyourtrail_logo

 Songkran Festivals

 Songkran festivals in Thailand are a unique blend of culture, tradition, and celebration.
 Marking the Thai New Year, it combines temple rituals, water blessings, and lively street festivals across cities like Bangkok and Chiang Mai.
 Beyond the fun water fights, it symbolises renewal, positivity, and fresh beginnings.
 The welcoming atmosphere brings locals and travellers together, making it one of the most memorable times to visit.
-Experiencing Songkran means seeing Thailand at its most vibrant, joyful, and culturally rich.
+If you're planning your Songkran Thailand 2027 travel guide, now is the time to act.

 Frequently Asked Questions